Robert Benchley: Vanity Fair and its aftermath

-Hollywood and The New Yorker call
+The movies and The New Yorker

-Benchley had continued to receive positive responses from his performing, and in 1925 he accepted a standing invitation from film producer Jesse L. Lasky for a six-week term writing screenplays at $500.
-While the session did not yield significant results, Benchley did get writing credit for producing the title cards on the Raymond Griffith silent film You'd Be Surprised (released September 1926), and was invited to do some titling for two other films.
+Benchley had continued to receive positive responses from his performing, and in 1925 he accepted a standing invitation from movie producer Jesse L. Lasky for a six-week term writing screenplays at $500.
+While the session did not yield significant results, Benchley did get writing credit for producing the title cards on the Raymond Griffith silent movie You'd Be Surprised (released September 1926), and was invited to do some titling for two other movies.

-Benchley was also hired to help with the book for a George Gershwin musical, Smarty, starring Fred Astaire — Benchley's name and Fred Thompson’s were listed as the book writers on the sheet music issued during the try—out period.
-This experience was not as positive, and most of Benchley's contributions were excised and the final product, Funny Face, did not have Benchley's name attached.
-Worn down, Benchley moved to his next commitment, an attempt at a talkie version of "The Treasurer's Report".
-The filming went by quickly, and though he was convinced he was not good, The Treasurer's Report was a financial and critical success upon its release in 1928.
-Benchley participated in two more films that year: a second talking film he wrote, The Sex Life of the Polyp, and a third starring but not written by him, The Spellbinder, all made in the Fox Movietone sound-on-film system and released by Fox Films.
-The films enjoyed similar success and were critically acclaimed, and Benchley was signed to a deal to produce more films before heading back to New York to continue writing.
-As Life would say following his eventual resignation in 1929, "Mr. Benchley has left Dramatic Criticism for the Talking Movies".
+Benchley was also hired to help with the book for a George Gershwin musical, Smarty, featuring Fred Astaire — Benchley's name and Fred Thompson's were listed as the book writers on the sheet music issued during the tryout period.
+This experience was not as positive, as most of Benchley's contributions were excised and the final product, Funny Face, did not have Benchley's name attached.

+Worn down, Benchley began his next commitment, motion-picture versions of his pieces The Treasurer's Report and The Sex Life of the Polyp, filmed in 1928 by Fox with its new Movietone sound system.
+The filming went quickly, and though he was convinced he didn't perform well as a screen performer, both shorts were financial and critical successes -- especially when considering that talking short-subject comedies were then in their infancy, and Benchley's pioneer efforts helped to establish them.
+Benchley featured in a third short not written by him, The Spellbinder.
+As Life would say after his eventual resignation in 1929, "Mr. Benchley has left Dramatic Criticism for the Talking Movies".